maiyuxiaoge/learning_note/os.md

 - Use	s	to	index	segment	table	(gets	page	table)
   - May	get	a	segment	fault
 - Check	bound	(Is	p	<	bound?)
-  - May	get	a	segmentation	viola6on
+  - May	get	a	segmentation	violation
 - Use	p	to	index	into	page	table	(to	get	frame	f)
   - May	get	a	page	fault
 - Physical	address:	concatenate	f	and	offset	i